Last updated 11/21/2022

 The following requirements apply to the use of telehealth:

-- Both the member and the provider of the health care service must agree in order for a service to be performed via telehealth.
+- Both the member and the provider of the health care service must agree to the service being performed via telehealth.
 If either the member or provider decline the use of telehealth for any reason, the service should be performed in-person.

 - The member retains the option to refuse the delivery of health care services via telehealth at any time without affecting their right to future care or treatment and without risking the loss or withdrawal of any program benefits to which they would otherwise be entitled.

-- Medicaid-enrolled providers must be able and willing to refer members to another provider if necessary, such as when telehealth services are not appropriate or cannot be functionally equivalent or if the member declines a telehealth visit.
+- Medicaid-enrolled providers must be able and willing to refer members to another provider if necessary, such as when telehealth services are not appropriate or cannot be functionally equivalent, or the member declines a telehealth visit.

 - Title VI of the Civil Rights Act of 1964 requires recipients of federal financial assistance to take reasonable steps to make their programs, services, and activities accessible by eligible persons with limited English proficiency.